weijiehiew/EGL314/README.md

 <br>
 We then have a lighting console which is manually operated.

-Note that the lighting console is standalone for now.
+Note that the lighting console is standalone.
 ```mermaid
 graph LR